validatedpatterns/agof/README.md

 ##### Build ansible.cfg

-Because ansible.cfg needs to be configured with the automation hub endpooint, we generate it from a template.
-The ansible.cfg includes endpoints for both public and Automation Hub galaxy servers and a vault password path (for `ansible-vault`).
+The ansible.cfg is generated from a template to configure collection paths and other Ansible settings.
 The template used is [here](init_env/templates/ansible.cfg.j2).
-The automation hub token is read from the vault and injected into the environment for the collection installation phase.

-##### Collection dependency install
+##### Pre-built collections

-The next thing the pre-init play does is install dependency collections based on what's contained in [requirements.yml](requirements.yml).
-If there are any "special" collections contained in the root of the framework they can also be installed at this time.
-When the framework was under development this was necessary with redhat.satellite but the necessary changes have been upstreamed as of 3.11; 3.12 has been released since then, so this mechanism is no longer needed but is left in as it might be necessary in the future.
+Ansible collections required by the framework are pre-installed in the `agof-collections` container image (see [Pre-built Collections Container](#PrebuiltCollectionsContainer)).
+The pre-init play verifies that the collections are available at `/usr/share/ansible/collections/ansible_collections`.
+This eliminates the need for Automation Hub tokens at runtime.

 ####  5.1.2. <a name='EnvironmentInitializationinit_envmain.ymloptionalenabledbydefaultmakeinstallentrypoint'></a>[Environment Initialization](init_env/main.yml) (optional; enabled by default; `make install` entry point)